ShleshaPandey/Equipment_Image_Detection/README.md

-# YOLOv8 Object Detection with Flask
+# YOLOv8 Equipment Detection with Flask
 ## Description
-This repository contains code for a computer vision project that utilizes YOLOv8 for object detection.
-The project includes Flask-based APIs for performing object detection on images using pre-trained YOLOv8 models.
+This repository contains code for a computer vision project that utilizes YOLOv8 for equipment detection.
+The project includes Flask-based APIs for performing object detection on images using YOLOv8 architecture.

 ## Folder Structure
-dataset: Contains test data and a data.yaml file.
+dataset: Contains train, test data and a data.yaml file.

 app.py: File containing the Flask code for the web application.